-The function generator can be remotely controlled but configuration and control of the functions with individual commands is different from manual operation.
+The function generator can be remotely controlled, but configuration and control of the functions with individual commands is different from manual operation.
 The external documentation "Programming Guide ModBus & SCPI" explains the approach.
 In general the following apply:

-- The function generator isn't controllable via the analog interface - The function generator is unavailable if the device in UIR mode (resistance mode, CR) - Some functions are based on the arbitrary generator and some on the XY generator, thus both have to be configured and used separately
+- The function generator isn't controllable via the analog interface; the only impact to the function run can come from pin REM-SB switching the DC input off, which will pause the function, so it could continue later with pin REM-SB switching the DC input on again and in case the function hasn't been stopped otherwise. - The function generator is unavailable if R mode (resistance) is activated - Some functions are based on the arbitrary generator and some on the XY generator, thus both have to be configured and used separately